 A spiritual approach in keeping with the age of science and environment

-In this situation it is becoming impossible to believe in gods other than the Universe itself, or gods who created this ungraspable immensity just as a frame for our tiny presence.
+In this situation it is becoming impossible to believe in gods who created this vast immensity just as a frame for our tiny presence,

 Today we need a spiritual approach that provide powerful backing for environmental action.
 Yet the three largest Western religions provide only feeble support.

 In this generation spirituality must come of age and be reborn into the age of space, the age of science, the age of environment.

 These pages are intended as a guide to Pantheism:

 - To the theory and practice of Scientific Pantheism – from the self-existence and self-organization of the cosmos and nature, to the ways in which we can cement and celebrate our belonging and connection with them and with each other, and create the social and environmental conditions for everyone to enjoy this connection.
 Scientific Pantheism is a consistent, non-dualistic, empirical and logical approach to pantheism.